 Accounting guidance defines fair value as the exchange price that would be received for an asset or paid to transfer a liability in an orderly transaction between market participants in the principal or most advantageous market for the asset or liability.
 The fair value measurement is not an indication of liquidity.
 See Note 2 for additional information.
-The Association had no loans measured at fair value on a non-recurring basis at December 31, 2023, compared with \$1.6 million at December 31, 2022 and none at December 31, 2021.
+The Association had \$1.6 million in loans measured at fair value on a non-recurring basis at December 31, 2022, compared with none at December 31, 2024 and 2023.